RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

 Before you reboot, you will need to install certain `kexts`, so your laptop can run close to 100%.

 ##Kexts##
-There are about 10 kexts that you will need to install.
+There are about 11 kexts that you will need to install.
 I do not recommend using Multibeast to install your kexts.
-I would install invidual.
+I would install individual.

 In `kexts` folder, you find:
 - ACPIBacklight.kext